 \section{Introduction}

-The original Lights Out game consists of a $5 \times 5$ grid of lights, each of which can be on or off.
-Pressing a light toggles the states of the light itself and the horizontally and vertically adjacent lights.
+The Lights Out game consists of a $5 \times 5$ grid of ``lights'' (each light is ``on'' or ``off'') such that toggling a light flips the state of the light itself and the states of its nearest neighbors.
 The objective of Lights Out is to turn off all lights.
-The game naturally lends itself to mathematical analysis, as each light has a set of possible states and pressing a light has well-defined consequences.
-For the sake of this paper, we assume that the player does not plan ahead; rather they press lights according to an explicit rule.
-This specific algorithm allows Lights Out to be represented as a cellular automaton whose evolution is described by a matrix.
-By examining Lights Out through cellular automata, we can observe the behavior of the game without having to account for ``free will."
+In this work, we assume that the player presses lights according to an explicit rule, which enables a representation of Lights Out as a deterministic cellular automaton.

-One of the first (and most obvious) algorithms for playing Lights Out is to simply take every light that is on in the current configuration and press it.
-This rather simplistic rule is what we will refer to as the $\sigma$ automaton, in which cells evolve according to the sum of the states of the vertically and horizontally adjacent cells modulo $2$.
+A simple algorithm for playing Lights Out is to press every light that is on within the current configuration.
+We refer to this rule of evolution as the $\sigma_2$ automaton, in which cells evolve according to the sum of the previous states of nearest-neighbor cells modulo $2$.